improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 ---
 ### 4.6 JSON Guard Rails and Limits
 - **MaxElements** (default 0 = unlimited): Maximum number of top-level elements (array items or single root value).
 When an array’s element index would exceed this value a `JsonSizeLimit` error is raised and reading terminates or continues per `ErrorAction`.
 The violating element is NOT counted in `RawRecordsParsed`.
-- **MaxElementBytes** (default 0 = unlimited; validation path only): Caps the byte size of a single element.
-Measured as the UTF-8 length of the full JSON value after buffering.
+- - **MaxElementBytes** (default 0 = unlimited; validation path only): Caps the byte size of a single element.
+Measured as the difference in Utf8JsonReader.BytesConsumed before and after parsing the element (i.e., the exact number of UTF‑8 bytes consumed for that JSON value, excluding the trailing comma or closing bracket but including interior whitespace and all structural tokens).
 Violation → `JsonSizeLimit`.
 - **MaxStringLength** (default 0 = unlimited): Maximum length of any string value anywhere inside an element.
 A single over-length string triggers `JsonSizeLimit`.
 This option forces the validation path (fast path disabled) because recursive traversal is required.
 - **GuardRailsEnabled** (default false): Forces validation path even if no validator is set, enabling string length enforcement or future guard rails.
 Fast path is disabled if ANY of: (`ValidateElements && ElementValidator != null`) OR `GuardRailsEnabled` OR `MaxStringLength > 0`. `JsonSizeLimit` error triggers: `element count exceeded`, `element byte size exceeded`, or `string length exceeded`.

+Implementation Note on MaxElementBytes:
+- Enforcement occurs only on the validation path (ParseValue + JsonDocument).
+The measured size excludes the delimiter (comma) and any following whitespace outside the element.
+- Large elements on the fast path are not currently size-checked.
+A future enhancement could: (a) probe element completeness with TrySkip, (b) compute size from start/end BytesConsumed, and (c) enforce MaxElementBytes without forcing full materialization.
+If adopted, documentation will be updated to reflect support on both paths.

 ## 5. YAML (`YamlReadOptions<T>`)